magdesign/PocketVJ-CP-v3/README.md

 Clone everything into the `/var/www/` directory.

-(this is not a PocketVJ 2.0 update!)
+(this is not a PocketVJ 2.0 update!, since PocketVJ 2.0 is running debian wheezy and PocketVJ3.0 runs on jessie)

 ![Alt text](https://github.com/magdesign/PocketVJ-CP-v3/blob/master/05_mapper.png?raw=true "Optional Title")